wentallout/portfolio/src/routes/project/reza.md

 ### Phase Two - Define

+#### User Persona

+Forming multiple user personas is important but for the scale of our project we stick to making one.

 ### Phase Three - Ideate

 From what we have brainstormed, we prioritized certain features based on impact/effort.